marcoeffe/human-to-human-interactivity/README.md

 ## Action Prediction

+* [A Comprehensive Survey on Human Activity Prediction] (https://www.researchgate.net/publication/318229650_A_Comprehensive_Survey_on_Human_Activity_Prediction) - we give a systematic review of current methods for activity prediction and how they overcome the above challenge.
+Moreover, this paper also compares performances of various techniques on the common dataset to show the current state of research.

 * [Human Interaction Prediction Using Deep Temporal Features](https://www.researchgate.net/publication/309640804_Human_Interaction_Prediction_Using_Deep_Temporal_Features) - Introduces a new method to capture deep temporal information in videos for human interaction prediction.
 Proposes to use flow coding images to represent the low-level motion information in videos and extract deep temporal features using a deep convolutional neural network architecture.

 ## Action Progress